-How much do air source heat pumps cost to install and operate?
+Air Source Heat Pumps: How much do they cost to install and operate?

-A guide on installation costs, finance options, government grants, and how much you could be saving on your energy bills
+A guide to installation costs, finance options, government grants, and how much you could be saving on your energy bills

-Like almost any significant investment into your home, the cost of upgrading your heating system is more complex than a single number.
-This is because heating your home is remarkably specific to your home and the necessary requirements for any particular system installation vary hugely based on things like the size of your home, its current heating system, and how well insulated it is.
+As with almost any significant investment into your home, the cost of upgrading your heating system is more complex than a single number.
+Your heating system is remarkably specific to your home and the necessary requirements for any installation vary hugely.
+Things such as the size of your home, its current heating system, and how well insulated it is all play a huge part.

-The main things that need to be considered when working out the cost of a heat pump installation are:
+The main things that need to be considered when working out the cost of a heat pump installation are the cost of installation, maintenance and the operational cost.

-The average cost of a heat pump installation for a 3-bed semi would typically cost between £5,500 – £7,000.
+The average cost of a heat pump installation for a 3-bed semi-detached house would typically cost between £5,500 – £7,000.

 In order to maximise efficiency, the installation of an ASHP heating system isn’t simply a case of swapping your old boiler for an air source heat pump as they work quite differently.
 An air source heat pump installation that’s able to operate at nearly 400% efficiency most commonly requires a whole heating system upgrade.